Israel Bombs South Gaza As Hamas Officials Due In Cairo For Truce Talks - UrduPoint

 In Tel Aviv, hundreds rallied Thursday calling for a ceasefire.

-"Israelis, Palestinians, Muslims, Jews, Christians -- this is everybody's home," said teacher Itay Eyal, 51, saying everyone was entitled to live with "freedom and dignity".
+"Israelis, Palestinians, Muslims, Jews, Christians -- this is everybody's home," said teacher Itay Eyal, 51, adding that everyone was entitled to live with "freedom and dignity".

-The bloodiest ever Gaza war has also sharply heightened tensions between Israel and its long-time arch foe Iran, which supports armed groups across the Middle East.

-Israel has traded heavy cross-border fire with Iran-backed Hezbollah since the Gaza war erupted, and on Friday said its military had struck "Hezbollah infrastructure in southern Lebanon" after reporting rocket fire from there.